Mirza Adeeb: Name

 Mirza Adeeb's birth name was Mirza Dilawer Ali, but he came to be known in the literary world as Mirza Adeeb.
-(Mirza denotes the rank of a high nobleman or Prince, and Adeeb means 'Litterateur').
+(Mirza denotes the rank of a high nobleman or Prince, and Adeeb means 'litterateur').

 Early life

 He was born on 4 April 1914, in Lahore, British India to Mirza Basheer Ali.
 He attended Government Islamia High School, Bhati Gate, Lahore.
 He got his Bachelor of Arts degree from Islamia College, Lahore.
 He initially focused on poetry, then devoted himself to playwriting.

 Career

 Plays

 At first, being influenced by the Rūmānwī Tẹḥrīk—, he wrote romantic prose.

 Later, he switched to writing plays about everyday events and incidents taking place in society, focusing more on social problems and common public issues.
 His later works were pragmatist and verisimilitudinous.
 He used simple and everyday language in his plays, which enabled them to get a greater audience.
 Moreover, he had begun writing one-act dramas, which made them easier to broadcast over radio and television.
-When he affiliated himself with Radio Pakistan, many of his plays were broadcast and they gained popularity among the masses.
+When he affiliated himself with Radio Pakistan, many of his plays were broadcast and gained popularity among the masses.
 He is listed as a prominent Urdu playwright of the Modern Era.